Crusse/php-shm-cache/README.md

 ## Performance

-I've measured that this is at least twice as fast as a local Memcached over TCP over PHP, both on PHP 5 and PHP 7.
+I've measured that this is at least twice as fast as a local Memcached over TCP called from PHP, both on PHP 5 and PHP 7.
 The main performance hit is from PHP's `serialize()` and `unserialize()` when storing non-strings.
 Strings are stored as-is, so they don't have the overhead of `serialize()` and `unserialize()`.